tags.w55c.net

 This year, many parts of the country and the world are experiencing record-setting heat waves, so it is important to stay safe as you have fun in the sun.
 No matter the state of your heart, here are a few tips to follow:

 • Take it easy!
-Save your jog or other outdoor workouts for cooler parts of the day like early morning or dusk.
+Save your jog or other outdoor workouts for cooler parts of the day like early morning or dusk - remember that your heart is already working double-to-quadruple time at rest on hot days.

 Stay safe out there and have a wonderful summer!